 If you want to transfer your pilot licence and/or medical records from Norway to another EASA member state, you need to apply to the aviation authority in that country.
 Contact the foreign aviation authority for more information on how to proceed.

 If you want to transfer your pilot licence and/or medical records to Norway, you can apply by filling out this form.

 Application: Change of competent authority NF-1057

 - Pay the application fee

-In Norway, we charge one fee for the transfer of pilot licences and one for the transfer of medical records.
+In Norway, we charge one fee for transferring pilot licences and one for transferring medical records.
 Information about these are to be found in the Regulation for fees to the Civil Aviation Authority (BSL A 1-2).